dominikschlosser/super-csv-declarative/README.md

 **If you are certain that your application will only be executed on JVMs which return fields/annotations in the declared order, the following section is irrelevant to you.**

-If your application needs to support such environments you should consider using vanilla-super-csv since the declarative approach won't work as smoothly if you can not rely on field/annotation-ordering.
+If your application needs to support such environments you should use the *@CsvField*-annotation for fields and the *order*-fields which is defined in all standard CellProcessor-annotations and can be added to custom ones as well:
-There is some support for this scenario, though:

 ```Java
 public class Person {